Wireless Guitar Signal Transmitter

 Description

 This project implements a wireless guitar transmitter based on two Raspberry Pi Pico 2W boards, enabling basic audio transmission over Wi-Fi from a guitar to an amplifier.
-Additionally, the system applies simple real-time audio effects using software processing: mute, tremolo, and clipping.
+Additionally, the system allows for volume control, using two buttons to increase/decrease volume level and a mute button.

 Motivation